 When I think back on all of the jobs I have had, I realize that I identify how much I liked or didn’t like the job based on who I worked with.
 Not who I worked for, but who I worked with.
 The more I think about my past jobs I realize that of the co-workers I didn’t like, they all had certain characteristics.

-- Put all your work on someone else.
 This one is of utmost importance.
-I once worked with a guy who was masterful at getting other people to get his work.
+I once worked with a guy who was masterful at getting other people to do his work.
 In meetings, he would act as the unofficial leader of our project groups and delegate tasks without ever giving himself one beyond scheduling the next meeting.
 Or he would feign ignorance or incompetence about getting certain tasks done, often saying “Well, you’re just so much better with that than I am” or “I defer to your expert knowledge”.
 It seems like an ego boost but in reality, it was him just passing off work he should be doing onto someone else.
-He was a nice guy but no one ever wanted to work with him because he didn’t pull his weight.
+He was a nice guy, but no one ever wanted to work with him because he didn’t pull his weight.
 Supervisors took notice because after 10 years in the same job he was passed up for numerous promotions.
 So not only did his co-workers resent him, but also he lost out on career advancement.